 The Scottish Highland games are traced back to King of Scots Malcolm III, who summoned contestants to a footrace in order to find the fastest runner in the land to serve as royal messenger.
 Over the centuries, Highland games events have expanded to include piping, drumming and dancing competitions, plus entertainment and exhibits celebrating Scottish and Gaelic culture.
 Thousands of fans from throughout Florida and Georgia, Savannah to Sarasota, Orlando and The Villages turn out every year for the St. Augustine Celtic Festival Highland Games.
 So hurry up and get your tickets for a pure good time.

 Highland Games Information and Registration

-- Registration includes free admission all weekend to the Festival, athletic participation, Free Festival tee shirt and 2 free beverage tokens.
+- Registration includes free admission all weekend to the Festival, athletic participation and free lunch.

 - Awards will be done at the close of each full day's competition for each of the define division of athletes.

 - Competition is starting immediately after the parade.